cscorley/dissertation/chapters/4_proposed/1_flt.md

 used for topic-modeling-based FLTs.
 The effectiveness measure is the rank of the first relevant document and represents the number of source code entities a developer would have to view before reaching a relevant one.
 The effectiveness measure allows evaluating the FLT by using the mean reciprocal rank (MRR).
+We can also look at only the top-k recommendations in the list, giving us the measures of precision@k and recall@k.

 For any execution of the experiment, we calculate the MRR of each approach.
 We use the Wilcoxon signed-rank test with Holm correction to determine